DesireeBoudreaux/PyDish/README.md

-# PyDish
-Python Recipe Finder using TheMealDB API-  Search and display recipes in a Tkinter window.

 PyDish Recipe Scraper

 Welcome to PyDish!
 This app helps you find delicious recipes based on your cravings.
-Simply enter what you’re in the mood for, and PyDish will fetch recipes from TheMealDB API and display them in a user-friendly interface.
+Just tell us what you’re in the mood for, and PyDish will fetch recipes from TheMealDB API and display them in a user-friendly interface.

 Features
 Search Recipes: Enter a dish name and get a list of recipes.
 Detailed Recipe Information: View ingredients, instructions, and source links for each recipe.
 Beautiful Background: Enjoy a visually appealing background image from Unsplash.
 Installation
 Clone the repository:
 git clone https://github.com/desireeboudreaux/pydish.git